 The finished cream in the recipe above has a texture that is more similar to a salve than a lotion.
 But it you would prefer a smoother, more lotion-y texture, here’s a super simple alternative!

 Start with a small jar of vitamin E cream that you should be able to find at your local grocery, dollar, or drug store.
-Add the camphor, menthol, and eucalyptus in the amounts in the recipe above to the cream, and stir well.
+Add the camphor, menthol, and eucalyptus in the amounts included in the recipe above to the cream, and stir well.
 It doesn’t get any easier than that!